Havana Silk Dog Association of America

 Dogs with Foundation Pending status are eligible to compete in the Provisional/Certified

 ring.
 Dogs with Foundation Pending Status may be shown in age appropriate classes at HSDAA

-Application for certification of Foundation Pending dogs may be applied for once the dog
+Application for certification of Foundation Pending dogs may be applied for once the dog has

 registration.
 (Effective 1/8/2019).
-Applications can be found under “Forms” on the HSDAA
+Application can be found under “Forms” on the HSDAA

 Dogs initially admitted into the HSDAA Registry as Foundation Pending and that are later